taikatta/Mileston4-EggSellNT/README.md

 I attended Python django dev to deployment course by Brad Traversyon on Udemy, I used his solution for message alert. https://www.udemy.com/course/python-django-dev-to-deployment/

+W3C errors:
+ The value of the for attribute of the label element must be the ID of a non-hidden form control.